 Clients are given opportunities to contribute to society through volunteering for local not-for-profit organisations where the skills gained can lead to paid employment in commercial businesses.

 Turning Point also offers a Transition Programme for ORS funded students in their last year of secondary schooling.
+Students are exposed to job samples and work experiences and are introduced to relevant tertiary education or vocational services in the community – the service is very much tailored to suit their individual needs.

 This service assists the students to transition from high school to the many opportunities that are available once they leave secondary school.